That picture above is disgusting.

 All this junk was found by volunteers in one creek between 2000 and 2014 during stream cleanup days.
 Over the years volunteers at Little Hunting Creek have removed nearly nine tons of bulk trash, 8,747 plastic bags, and 1,200 bags of trash.

 Pretty disturbing, right?
 You can do something about it.
-Organize or participate in the Alice Ferguson Foundation’s Potomac River Watershed Cleanup on April 16, as well as other cleanups scheduled throughout the county and region.
+Organize or participate in watershed cleanups around the county beginning in April.

 12 Ways to Prevent Litter